 Many families wrap up their Thanksgiving Day by decorating for Christmas.
 Why not keep the festive spirit going?
 As you're bringing down the decorations from the attic or up from the basement, watch out for any festive freeloaders that may have decided your cardboard boxes would make a good home or snack.
 Mice and rats love to nest in boxes and roaches will make their own Thanksgiving dinner out of the glue that holds cardboard boxes together.

 As you're cooking and serving Thanksgiving dinner, double-check any pots, pans, or serving dishes you might keep tucked away for special holiday use.
 There may be some unappetizing droppings lurking in these dishes thanks to mice who only venture 10 to 30 feet from their nest to find food.

 As much as we appreciate our customers, we know you probably don't want to see us this Thanksgiving.
-But if your Thanksgiving preparations uncover a pest or bug infestation that you just can't get a handle on, the Breda Pest Management team is ready to help you get your Georgia home ready for Thanksgiving visitors.
+But if your Thanksgiving preparations uncover something that requires rodent control or pest control, the Breda Pest Management team is ready to help you get your Georgia home ready for Thanksgiving visitors.
 Schedule a service visit with us online or call us at 770-466-6700.